View full guide »

 The Canadian Intellectual Property Office maintains a database of registered and pending trademarks, and does not allow registration of confusing or similar marks.
 For a more detailed discussion of the protection and use of IP in Canada, see the "Intellectual property" chapter.

 Under Québec law, any "inscription" on a product, as well as signs and commercial advertising, must be in the French language.
-The legislation provides an exception, however, for "recognized" trademarks within the meaning of the Trademarks Act - unless a French version has been registered.
-However, amendments made in 2016 to the Regulation respecting the language of commerce and business intended to ensure the "sufficient presence" of the French language on storefront signage have greatly restricted the application of this exception in Québec.
+Until recently, the legislation provided an exception for "recognized" (i.e. recognized or common law) trademarks within the meaning of the Trademarks Act - unless a French version has been registered.
+Under recent amendments to Quebec's French language law, however, this exemption has been drastically restricted.
+As of June 2025, only registered marks will benefit from this exemption on product packages and labels and on signs or commercial advertising; common law marks will be subject to translation requirements.

 According to the Office, English-only trademarks used to designate business names on commercial signage in Québec were required to be accompanied by a French generic descriptor, phrase or expression.
 The retailers launched a court challenge that ultimately made its way to the Québec Court of Appeal, which ruled in favour of the retailers - concluding that they could rely on the "recognized" trademark exception, and were not required to add French descriptors to their non-French trademarks on storefront signage.